 You will need a copy of an honourable (or anything other than dishonourable) discharge papers if your spouse or loved one was a veteran.
 To get this, simply write or contact your Department of Defense.

 For you to claim any benefits that are based on the fact that you were married to the deceased you will need several copies of your marriage certificate.

 You will need all of the dependent children’s birth certificates

 If there is a will in place you will need a copy of it.
 This could be as simple as something the deceased wrote and stored with their personal belongings or it may be with a lawyer, in a safe, or safety deposit box.

 List of Assets

-If your spouse or love one owned property, had assets or investments you’ll also need all the paper work that proves ownership.
+If your spouse or loved one owned property, had assets or investments you’ll also need all the paperwork that proves ownership.

 The next step is to contact various sources of benefits and to make decisions about payment

 Along with check on the insurances you should also check in on Social Security, Veteran’s Benefits, and Employer Benefits.